ciaranlm/Notesv2/README.md

 # Blank Page Notes

-A blank.page-inspired minimalist writing app.
-Open it and start typing on an instant blank canvas—no accounts, no tracking, and no distractions.
-Everything stays local-first in your browser storage.

-The interface features a clean top bar with calendar access (☰), current date display, and formatting controls (Aa button).
-Writing statistics appear at the bottom when the editor is focused.
+**A distraction-free writing space that respects your focus and privacy.**

+Open Blank Page Notes and you're greeted with a completely blank canvas.
+No cluttered menus, no sign-up forms, no tracking.
+Just you and your words.
+It's a minimalist writing app inspired by blank.page—designed to get out of your way so you can write.
+Everything you create stays local to your browser, forever.

+Write daily pages that automatically refresh each day, or create freeform notes anytime.
+Your notes auto-save silently in the background, and you can search across everything you've written.
+The interface is intentionally simple: a calm top bar with calendar access, today's date, and light formatting controls when you need them.

 ## Features
 - Daily pages that reset each day automatically.